Policy and Approach

 Wastewater Treatment

-Water quality of wastewater is checked by measuring water temperature, transparency, odor, pH, etc. during normal inspections.
+In addition, wastewater quality and water temperature are inspected at least once a year to ensure proper management, alongside improvements at the source.
+During normal inspections, wastewater quality is checked by measuring water temperature, transparency, odor, and pH.
 When the competent government requires voluntary water quality inspections, water samples are collected and requested to an inspection agency for water quality testing, in addition to the water quality checks during normal inspections.
 As for its water quality testing, most of them are 5 items: pH, BOD, SS, N-hexane, and E. coli, but it varies from 1 to 8 items depending on the instructions of the competent administration.
 We will continue to strengthen management for the future.